benmvp/slides/2020/reactglobal/perfect-lib.md

 - Hello World!
   * I've always wanted to do that
   * And now I can in my first virtual talk!
+  * It may already be the 16th of September for some of you
 - It's the "perfect" (in quotes) JavaScript library tooling because it's obviously highly subjective
   * These are naturally my own opinions
 - But it's the talk I would've liked to have heard when I was starting building libraries